Russia: Putin addresses Ukraine, NATO tensions | DW | 23.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-In his annual press conference, Russian President Vladimir Putin said he does not want conflict with Ukraine and claimed he has seen a "positive" response from the US to its security proposals.
+In his annual press conference, Russian President Vladimir Putin said he does not want conflict with Ukraine and claimed he has seen a "positive" response from the US to his security proposals.

 Russian President Vladimir Putin said Thursday during an annual press conference in Moscow that he does not want conflict with Ukraine.